Call of Duty: Black Ops Cold War: Development

 Black Ops Cold War was co-developed by Treyarch and Raven Software, with Treyarch leading production on the multiplayer and Zombies modes and Raven developing the single-player campaign.
 According to reports from Jason Schreier, the title originally began development as a collaboration between Raven and Sledgehammer Games, which was not intended to be an entry in the Black Ops sub-series, but due to frequent disagreements between the two studios, Activision chose to assign Treyarch to work on the project in May 2019.
 Some Treyarch employees told Schreier that they were not pleased to learn that the studio was taking up the game's development, and said that they were "bracing for brutal overtime hours", similar to what they faced during the development of their previous project, Call of Duty: Black Ops 4 (2018).
 Schreier also said that Treyarch would be the sole lead developer for the game, while Sledgehamer and Raven would act as support studios; Activision revealed in August 2020 that Treyarch and Raven were co-developing the title, with Raven confirming that they were leading Black Ops Cold Wars campaign later that month.
 The game's total production budget amounted to over US$700 million.
+Black Ops Cold War was developed on a heavily modified and upgraded version of the IW engine that the studio used since Call of Duty: Black Ops III, coinciding with the release of the ninth generation of video game consoles.